CocoaPods/guides.cocoapods.org/source/making/making-a-cocoapod.html.md

 Before releasing your new Pod to the world its best to test that you can install your pod successfully into an Xcode project.
 You can do this in a couple of ways:

-> Push your podspec to your repository, then create a new Xcode project with a Podfile and add your pod to the file liks so:
+> Push your podspec to your repository, then create a new Xcode project with a Podfile and add your pod to the file like so:

 ````ruby
 pod 'NAME', :git => 'https://example.com/URL/to/repo/NAME.git'